-0 General 0.1 Make of vehicle/separate technical unit/component (1) : 0.2 Manufacturer's designation of vehicle type/separate technical unit (engine type/engine family)/component (1) : 0.3 Manufacturer's type coding as marked on the vehicle/separate technical unit (engine type/engine family)/ component (1) : 0.4 Category of vehicle: ◆ 2001/27/EC Art.
-1 and Annex, point 11 0.5 Category of engine: diesel/NG fuelled/LPG fuelled/ethanol fuelled (1) ↓ 1999/96/EC Art.
-1 and Annex 0.6 Name and address of manufacturer's: 0.7 Name and address of manufacturer's authorised representative (if any): SECTION II 1 Brief description (where appropriate): See Annex I 2 Technical department responsible for carrying out the tests: 3 Date of test report:
+0 General 0.1 Make of vehicle/separate technical unit/component (1) : 0.2 Manufacturer's designation of vehicle/separate technical unit/component (1) .
+0.3 Manufacturer's type coding as marked on the vehicle/separate technical unit/component (1) : 0.4 Category of vehicle: 0.5 Category of engine: diesel/NG fuelled/LPG fuelled (1) : 0.6 Name and address of manufacturer: 0.7 Name and address of manufacturer's authorised representative (if any):

+SECTION II

+1. Brief description (where appropriate): See Annex I

+2. Technical department responsible for carrying out the tests:

+3. Date of test report:

-4 Number of test Report:
+4. Number of test report:

-5 Ground(s) for extending type approval (where appropriate):
+5. Ground(s) for extending type approval (where appropriate):

-6 Remarks (if any): See Annex I.
+6. Remarks (if any): See Annex I

-7 Place:
+7. Place:

-8 Date:
+8. Date:

-9 Signature:
+9. Signature:

-10 A list of documents making up the type-approval file lodged with the

-administrative department that has granted type approval, which may be obtained on request, is attached.
+10. A list of documents making up the type-approval file lodged with the administrative department that has granted type approval, which may be obtained on request, is attached.